 No one is ever quite ready; everyone is always caught off guard.
 Parenthood chooses you.
 And you open your eyes, look at what you’ve got, say” Oh, my gosh,” and recognise that of all the balls there ever were, this is the one you should not drop.
 It’s not a question of choice.” – Marisa de los Santos

 Parenting is not an easy feat!
 Getting elevated to a place where one is responsible for the life and well being of another human being is not something that comes naturally to many of us.
-Most people take time to fine tune this new responsibility, but the love, for little people that we create, helps us take this new role with all our heart and make them an indispensable part of our lives.
+Most people take time to fine-tune this new responsibility, but the love, for little people that we create, helps us take this new role with all our hearts and make them an indispensable part of our lives.

 Special needs parenting